vectordotdev/timber-io/_docs/ruby/overview.md

 toc: true
 ---

-The Timber Ruby library's purpose is to improve the quality of your Ruby application logs.
-It does so by:

-1. [Automatically augmenting](#automatic-context-events) your existing logs with [metadata](#metadata).
-2. Transforming supported framework and 3rd party logs into rich structed events.
-3. Providing an API to enhance your own logs.
+Timber for Ruby is designed to enhance your Ruby application logs; turning your once raw text logs into rich JSON events.
+This improves log data quality at the source, so you can cut out the noise and solve problems faster.

-## Metadata
+## How it works

-At the core of it, Timber simply augments your log lines with metadata.
+This is accomplished by installing our [Timber Ruby gem](https://rubygems.org/gems/timber) into your application.

 For example, it turns this familiar log line: